sdgunaa/SI/README.md

 - **Dependency on Language Models**: SI's performance relies on the underlying language model and updates to language models may impact its behavior.

-#### development
+#### Development
 This project has been tested with pre-trained (base) Models which barely manages.
-For further improvement and stability the SI will be using Llama3 specifically finetuned for SI with both supervised and Reinforcement Learning methods and quantized model for performance improvements.
+Soon for further improvement and stability the SI will be using Llama3 specifically finetuned for SI with both supervised and Reinforcement Learning methods and quantized model for performance improvements.